 The Kimberley is known for many things, from its spectacular landscapes and abundant natural resources to its isolated location and friendly locals.
-The culture of this area is another major attraction for visitors, with the local Indigenous peoples enjoying a complex and ancient history that stretches back more than 40,000 years.
+The culture of this area is another major attraction for visitors, with the local First Nation peoples enjoying a complex and ancient history that stretches back more than 40,000 years.
 There are around 30 active Aboriginal language groups situated in the Kimberley and four language families.
-Aboriginal rock art can be seen across the Kimberley, with painting, engraving, and resin used to make images and patterns that represent spiritual life and the surrounding environment.
+Ancient rock art can be seen across the Kimberley, with painting, engraving, and resin used to make images and patterns that represent spiritual life and the surrounding environment.
 Wandjina is the most prominent art style of the area, having been around for the last 4,000 years.
 Several thousand sites have been recorded across the Kimberley, many of which are protected or off the beaten track.
 There are lots of opportunities to see this amazing artwork, however, including many examples along Gibb River Road and El Questro Wilderness Park.
 Modern Aboriginal canvas artworks from the Kimberley have been featured in some of the world's biggest galleries, providing a significant source of income and pride for local peoples.
 Indigenous Australian art is widely recognised for its authentic vision and cultural significance – some of Australia's most renowned artworks emerge from the Kimberley region.
 There are opportunities to visit galleries and museums across the Kimberley, including many in the town of Broome.

 If you want to experience the Kimberley region for yourself, AAT Kings offers a number of tours that anyone can enjoy.
 We take care of the planning, provide transportation, and make it easier than ever to have an unforgettable experience at this ancient destination.